 These $1,000 scholarships are to encourage writing on architecture and related design subjects and to foster regard for intelligent criticism among future professionals.
 To be eligible, you must be enrolled in a professional architecture program or related discipline.
-Application includes a criticism, story, essay, or book review accompanied by a 100 word descriptive statement.
+The application includes a criticism, story, essay, or book review accompanied by a 100-word descriptive statement.
 Two submissions per entrant.

 The Graham Erskine Memorial Scholarship and Raymond Hellman Scholarship are open to residents of Nevada.